How can stance be maintained throughout an essay?

 The final element of the body section of an essay that may require repetition of stance is found in the summarising sentences, which may work to briefly and concisely remind the reader of the findings of that paragraph or point the reader towards the focus of the following body paragraph.
 Remember however that the stance expressed in a summary sentence should always remain congruent with the stance presented in the earlier thesis statement and topic sentences.

-By remembering to use the language of stance and maintaining that stance throughout the five essay elements as outlined in this lesson, an academic writer should be able to clearly, consistently and successfully demonstrate throughout a persuasive essay their opinions, evaluations and judgements.
+By remembering to use the language of stance and maintaining that stance throughout the five essay elements as outlined in this chapter, an academic writer should be able to clearly, consistently and successfully demonstrate throughout a persuasive essay their opinions, evaluations and judgements.